MartinC. Michel

 Since Specialization

-This network shows the specialization of papers citing the papers produced by MartinC.
+This network shows the impact of papers produced by MartinC.
 Michel.
-Nodes represent fields, and links connect fields that are likely to share authors.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by MartinC.
+Michel.
 The network helps show where MartinC.
 Michel may publish in the future.

 Countries citing papers authored by MartinC.
 Michel